codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 PHP supports first-class function, meaning that a function can be assigned to a variable.
 Both user-defined and built-in functions can be referenced by a variable and invoked dynamically.
-Functions can be passed as arguments to other functions (feature called Higher-order functions) and function can return other functions.
+Functions can be passed as arguments to other functions and function can return other functions (feature called Higher-order functions).

 Recursion, a feature that allows a function to call itself is supported by the language, but most of the PHP code focus on iteration.